Unfit-Donkey/HelloInternetTranscriptions/README.md

 ```

 ### File Structure
 - Main episodes (have a number) are stored in `/episode/(num).txt`, where num is a three digit number.
 For example: `/episode/020.txt` is the 20th episode.
-If the episode number is less than 100, precede it with a zero so it is sorted by name correctly.
 - 12 days of Hello Internet are placed in `/12days/(num).txt`
-- Star Wars christmas special episodes are placed in `/starwars/(name).txt` For example: `/starwars/The-Rise-of-Skywalker.txt`
 - Extra cuts (from the YouTube channel) are placed in `/extra/(cutname).txt` For example: `/extra/060.1.txt`
 - If there are any extra clips that don't have a number (Vinyl episode, wax cylinder edition), place them in `/extra/` with their name.